hapax/hapax.github.io/assets/mindjam.md

 If we are boringly Humean-->
 Like eternal recurrence, brainjam makes life itself of central moral importance.
-But the emphasis on moments, the "parallelisation" of eternal recurrence, has its own twists and turns leading away from the Nietzschean *amor fati*.
+But the emphasis on moments, the "parallelisation" of eternal recurrence if you like, has twists and turns which I think lead us away from the Nietzschean *amor fati*.

 #### Free will